RhythmLunatic/stepmania/README.md

-StepMania-RaveItOut
+StepAMWorks
 =========

-This is a custom version of StepMania with various features.
-The theme is available [here](https://github.com/raveitoutofficial/raveitout)
+This is a fork of StepMania with various features.

 ## Features
 * OptionsList implements more features that the regular options menu supports.